Training programme update - No. 01/2022

 The Academy also recently published Guidance for flexibility in postgraduate training and changing specialties.
 This updates the Accreditation of Transferable Competences Framework and gives guidance for doctors wishing to change specialty, experienced doctors wishing to join a training programme, and doctors wishing to count training from outside their training programme.

 - Experience that might count towards CCT could be from work undertaken in the UK before recruitment to a core or higher training post.
 The maximum length of time counted is 12 months whole time equivalent (WTE).

-- This is in addition to any time spent completing stage 1 equivalence (eg CT3 top-up training), or any other top up training needed for transition to the 2021 curriculum.
+- This is in addition to any time spent completing stage 1 or CT3 'top up' training, or any other top up training needed for transition to the 2021 curriculum.
 There is no requirement to complete this process for top-up training.

 - The experience to be counted should match the stage of training at that time, and should show an increase in capability and responsibility (ie those entering higher specialty training at ST4 would be able to count previous experience towards stage 2 training, but not stage 3).

 - Schools have a responsibility to deliver fair training to all of the doctors on their programme, and it may not be possible or practical to accelerate one doctor’s training at the expense of others on the rotation.

 All requests for recognition should be evidenced using the RCoA Lifelong Learning Platform (LLP).

 - Doctors should ensure their LLP indicates an Out Of Programme (OOP) placement for the review period, but they can still continue to record supervised learning events (SLEs) during this time, and/or record training evidence as Personal Activities on the LLP.